elephantscale/es-training-new/ai-nlp/slides/word2vec.md

 - Some really good models are available as open source

-- Here is a repo : https://github.com/RaRe-Technologies/gensim-data
+- Here is a repo: https://github.com/RaRe-Technologies/gensim-data

 | model | size | number of vectors | description |
 |--------------------------|----------|-------------------|------------------------------------------------------|